Medication Search: Advair Inhalation Aerosol

-Children: The safety and effectiveness of the Diskus form of this medication have not been established for children less than 4 years of age.
-The safety and effectiveness of the inhaler form of this medication have not been established for children less than 12 years of age.
+Children: The safety and effectiveness of the inhaled powder form of this medication have not been established for children less than 4 years of age.
+The safety and effectiveness of the aerosol inhaler form of this medication have not been established for children less than 12 years of age.

 What other drugs could interact with this medication?